📬 Daily Brief: Twitter's EU diss

 Here’s what you need to know

 Twitter quit an EU deal to combat disinformation.
-The voluntary agreement has support from others in Big Tech like Google, Meta, and TikTok, but Elon Musk’s Twitter never cared much about it.
+The voluntary agreement has support from others in Big Tech like Google, Meta, and TikTok, but Elon Musk’s Twitter never cared much for it.

-Recep Tayyip Erdoğan was re-elected as Turkey’s president.
-In his third victory, he’ll be tasked with getting the country’s economy in shape and tackling sky-high inflation.

-The US is closer to reaching a debt ceiling agreement.
-President Joe Biden and Republicans have a deal, and it now moves to the country’s Congress for a vote.
+The debt ceiling ball is now in Congress’s court.
+The deal struck by US president Joe Biden and Republican leader Kevin McCarthy is facing key votes this week.

 ChatGPT got a US lawyer in trouble.
-The bot fed the lawyer bogus information about fake cases that he then cited in his own proceedings.
+The bot fed the lawyer bogus information about fake cases that he then cited in his own submissions.

+The US reprimanded Uganda over its anti-LGBTQ bill.
+Aid and investments worth nearly $1 billion are under review after the East African country enacted a bill imposing harsh punishment for same-sex relations.

 India can thank Adani for its recent stock market rally